Self-amalgamating tape: Description

-While not adhesive to the repaired object, it is self-adhesive, securing the bond well.
+While not adhesive to the repaired object, it is cohesive, sticking to itself and securing the bond well.
 It is supplied in rolls with an interleaving layer, to prevent the tape from amalgamating before use.
 It may optionally be made with an iron-oxide additive which adds high thermal conductivity.
 This tape is used extensively in aviation and aerospace wiring applications as a splice or wrapping tape due to its non-flammability.
 It can be used for emergency repair of leaking low-pressure hoses and pipes.

 Compared to most other electrical and utility tapes, centerline tape is not particularly tough mechanically.
 Silicone rubber feels soft and is also susceptible to cuts and abrasion, having low tear resistance.
 This weakness is made worse because this tape is wrapped while stretched, and remains under internal tension even while fused, so that any nicks or cuts may start to tear and expand without additional external tension.
 However, these same properties, combined with the lack of traditional gum adhesive, make tape removal, if needed, quick, clean, and easy.

 Another form of self-amalgamating tape is made from ethylene propylene rubber (EPR) and has similar uses as silicone self-amalgamating tape but is non-vulcanising and has good moisture resistance.
 It is primarily used for insulating moisture sealing joints, splices and connections in electrical cables up to high voltages.
 A similar tape, PIB (polyisobutylene) rubber self-amalgamating tape, is used for more general purpose electrical lower voltage sealing and insulating cable applications.